agabor/docs/_includes/android/users.md

 If you encounter any issues that are Facebook-related, a good resource is the [official Facebook SDK for Android page](https://developers.facebook.com/android/).

-There are two main ways to use Facebook with your Parse users: (1) logging in as a Facebook user and creating a `ParseUser`, or (2) linking Facebook to an existing `ParseUser`.
+There are two main ways to use Facebook with your MSG users: (1) logging in as a Facebook user and creating a `ParseUser`, or (2) linking Facebook to an existing `ParseUser`.

 <div class='tip info'><div>
   It is up to you to record any data that you need from the Facebook user after they authenticate.
 To accomplish this, you'll need to do a graph query using the Facebook SDK.